-Is a Boxers Break Preventable?
+Is a Boxer’s Break Preventable?

-Because the majority of Boxer’s Fractures are to some extent self inflicted, you can avoid Boxer’s fractures by avoiding the situations that cause them.
+Because the majority of boxer’s fractures are to some extent self-inflicted, you can avoid boxer’s fractures by avoiding the situations that cause them.
 You should avoid bare fist fighting.
 Gloves can protect your hands while boxing for sport.